ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to configure a Raspberry Pi/index.md

 You can test the connection speed between your computer and the Pi using iPerf.

-Install iperf on the pi:
+Install iperf on the Pi:

 	sudo apt-get install iperf3

-Install iperf on mac:

-	brew install iperf

-Let's choose the pi as the server.

-	iperf3 -s

 If you don't know the IP address of your pi.
+Use the following on your Raspberry Pi.

 	hostname -I

+Let's choose the Pi as the server:

+	iperf3 -s

+Let's prepare the Mac.
+Install iperf:

+	brew install iperf

-Run your mac as client
+Run your mac as client:

 	iperf -c IP_ADDRESS -p PORT

+Now, you can see your network speed between your Mac and Raspberry Pi.

 ## Backing up the SD Card